 - bytea cleanup is automatic, LO's is not (as they act as references to files)

-- some ORMs cannot be told to not fetch column data, which for TOASTed fields may be a lot.
+- a few ORMs will always fetch all columns and cannot be told not to, which for TOASTed fields may be a lot.

-- the same often don't automatically fetch data from LO
+- the same typically wouldn't fetch data from LO

 - TOAST (The Oversized-Attribute Storage Technique) avoids storing large values in the main table

-- no difference to you: values are fetched from that external table transparently when you use them
+- no functional difference to you: values are placed into and fetched from that external table transparently when you use them

-- TOAST only applies to things that can be large.
+- TOAST only applies to types that can be large.